 To add a second rule to your form, click the + New Rule underneath your existing Rule.
 A good rule of thumb when adding the second rule is to think: Do I need to add an action to an additional field?

 🔺If you are editing the same field as any of the Rules above, you should add additional criteria to the existing rules and not create a new one.
+The rule engine currently requires unique THEN conditions for all rules.
+If two rules are attempting to modify the same field with the same property this may cause rules to not execute properly.

 When a rule’s condition is not matched then the opposite of the defined rule action is executed by default.